Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/custom_bee_data.md

 This final example lets the bee use only a predefined flower, including modded flowers.
 This value is not locked only to flowers, however. *ANY* block in the game including modded can be used here since it takes a string value in the form of `namespace:ID`.

+!!! note
-**Note:** Flowers are not a comma-separated list.
+	Flowers are not a comma-separated list.
 You get to choose either **ONE** flower, all flowers, tall flowers, or small flowers, in addition to Block Tags.

 <br>
 <br>